 In September 2008, I returned to Brussels to work at the European Commission’s Directorate General for Enlargement.
 A year later, I jumped to the European Parliament to head the of office of Ivo Vajgl (ALDE) where I dealt with foreign policy and the EU’s response to the financial crisis.
 In summer 2011, I decided it was time to leave Brussels and take an “intellectual” break.

 So I crossed the Atlantic and went back to academia.
 The Elliott School of International Affairs at George Washington University was kind enough to grant me a Global Leaders Fellowship so I could read books in peace.
-I completed my MA degree in the summer of 2013 and have since re-joined the ranks of office-people by joining the World Bank’s Europe and Central Asia department where I work on some parts of the Western Balkans.
-I spend most of the time in Washington, DC.
+I completed my MA degree in the summer of 2013 and have since joined the World Bank’s Europe and Central Asia department where I work mostly on the Bank’s programmes in Croatia and Romania.

 I’ve also been writing for the Slovenian daily Večer since January 2012, mostly on issues related to the EU, but also on US politics and foreign affairs more widely.
 Outside writing, my interests are a bit all over the place, but I do have a slight preference for international economics, social justice, governance and markets.
 Regionally, I’m boring – I mostly work on the EU and the U.S.

 I speak Slovenian, English, Italian, Serbo-Croatian, Spanish and bits of German and French.